Fali28/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-function that encodes a string using rot13
+function that prints an integer